Zymbit-Docs/docs/content/getting-started/hsm4/quickstart/index.md

 For Raspian-based operating systems, you must configure the state of the {{< term/i2c >}}.

-Log in to your Raspberry Pi and run sudo raspi-config.
+Log in to your Raspberry Pi and run `sudo raspi-config`.
 Navigate to Interfacing Options -> I2C -> Would you like the ARM I2C interface to be enabled?
 Select yes, and confirm this choice.
 Your {{< term/i2c >}} bus is now configured and ready to talk to the Zymkey.
 The default {{< term/i2c >}} address for the Zymkey is 0x30.

 {{< resource_link "troubleshooting/zymkey4/#q-how-do-i-set-an-alternative-i2c-address" >}} The default I2C address for Zymkey is 0x30.
 If this conflicts with another device in your system, you can reconfigure the Zymkey to use another address of your choice. {{< /resource_link >}}